The Noyes Museum Mission

 As the sole fine art museum in the region, The Noyes Museum maintains our founders’ dedication to preserving, highlighting, interpreting, and celebrating the arts.
 Currently, four galleries in the Noyes Museum change seasonally to present the finest contemporary and historic artwork in a variety of media.
 The Museum boasts a serene lakeside setting adjacent to the Edwin B. Forsythe National Wildlife Refuge and is located minutes from downtown Atlantic City and dining and shopping at Historic Smithville Village.

-In 2010, The Richard Stockton College of New Jersey entered into a collaboration with the Noyes Museum of Art that is beneficial to students and enthusiasts of the arts, as well as the College, Museum and the entire southern New Jersey region.
+In 2010, The Stockton University entered into a collaboration with the Noyes Museum of Art that is beneficial to students and enthusiasts of the arts, as well as the University, Museum and the entire southern New Jersey region.
 Stockton, with a longstanding commitment to the arts and humanities, provided significant renovations and upgrades to support an expanded array of educational opportunities, events, exhibits and performances at the nearby Noyes Museum.
 Stockton is home to one of the area’s top Performing Arts Center, and has its own art gallery; its Visual Arts program is also growing and a new Bachelor of Fine Arts degree has recently been added.
 Through Communications Studies, Historical Studies, Language and Culture Studies, Literature and Philosophy, Stockton is serving the Arts and Humanities in southern New Jersey.
 The partnership with the Noyes Museum is a natural extension of Stockton’s commitment to the area’s cultural scene.

 Noyes Gallery at Seaview